My-Note/Site/README.md

 --------------------------------------------------------------------------
 #TODO-List

-##  1- Finish the site UI
+##  1 - Finish the site UI

       - account settings
       - Groups Template
        - Photo
        - Portfolio
        - For Friends
        - Work
        - To Vote - Campaing for photos or videos or something else
        - more to come
       - Photo and video Albuns
       - Upload photo from social Network
       - Relacionship sugestion "Relações"
       - game, "The List" for ex girlfriends or something like that ;P
       - finish "The game"

-##  1->Finish some UI already made
+##  1 - Finish some UI already made

       - Chat
       - Menu
       - Top Bar
       - ligthbox for expand images

-##  2->Make Login to Social Networks
+##  2 - Make Login to Social Networks

       - Facebook
       - Twitter
       - Google Plus